-CRIJ 2313 Course Description: This course examines the history, traditions, and philosophy underlying our system of justice as it plays out in corrections, courts and policing.
-It covers all aspects of the aforementioned areas and gives the student a good understanding of the criminal justice system as a whole.
+CRIJ 2313 Course Description: This course examines the history, traditions, and philosophy underlying our system of justice as it plays out in the corrections system.
+It focuses on prisons, jails, probation/parole, and intermediate sanctions.

 Core Curriculum Objectives addressed:

 - Communications skills-to include effective written, oral and visual communication - Critical thinking skills-to include creative thinking, innovation, inquiry, and analysis, evaluation and synthesis of information - Teamwork-to include the ability to consider different points of view and to work effectively with others to support a shared purpose or goal - Personal Responsibility-to include the ability to connect choices, actions, and consequences to ethical decision-making.